pingcap/docs-cn/tools/tidb-binlog-cluster.md

 After you have deployed TiDB-Binlog using Ansible successfully, you can go to the Grafana Web (default address: <http://grafana_ip:3000>, default account: admin, password: admin) to check the state of Pump and Drainer.

 For TiDB-Binlog monitoring metrics, see [TiDB-Binlog Monitoring Metrics](../tools/tidb-binlog-monitor.md).

+## TiDB-Binlog upgrade

+The cluster version of TiDB-Binlog is not compatible with the Kafka or local version of TiDB-Binlog.
+If TiDB is upgraded to a new version (v2.0.8-binlog, v2.1.0-rc.5 or later), only the cluster version of TiDB-Binlog can be used; if the Kafka or local version of TiDB-Binlog is used before upgrading, you need to upgrade TiDB-Binlog to the cluster version.

+### Upgrade process

+- If importing the full data is acceptable, you can abandon the old version and deploy TiDB-Binlog following this document.
+- If you want to resume synchronization from the original checkpoint, perform the following steps to upgrade TiDB-Binlog:

+    1. Deploy the new version of Pump.
+    2. Stop the TiDB cluster service.
+    3. Upgrade TiDB and the configuration, and write the binlog data to the new Pump cluster.
+    4. Reconnect the TiDB cluster to the service.
+    5. Make sure that the old version of Drainer has synchronized the data in the old version of Pump to the downstream completely.
+    6. Start the new version of Drainer.
+    7. Close the Pump and Drainer of the old versions and the dependent Kafka and Zookeeper.